 Most of the weights benches we’re featuring here use vinyl weights filled with concrete.
 This bench from V-Fit has a really nice 50kg set of cast iron plates that make it worth looking at if you’re in the market for a home gym bench set.

-It’s a nice looking bench that can be easily adjusted into 3 different incline positions.
+It’s a nice looking bench that can be easily adjusted into both flat and incline positions.
 This lets you vary the angle you can do your chest press on.
-You get two dumbbell bars and a longer one for shoulder and chest presses.
-There are quick-release clips that let you add and remove plates without any fuss.
-Check out some of the weights on amazon for more info.
+You get two dumbbell bars and a longer barbell for shoulder and chest presses.

 Exercises you can do with this bench include: